Bernardo-MG/spring-ws-security-soap-example/src/site/markdown/index.md

 protocol.
 And for each of them there is a client.

-All these endpoints can be accessed directly, by using [their own URLs][endpoint-url], or with the help of the console client, which just gives an UI to the various clients.
+All these endpoints can be accessed directly, by using [their own URLs][endpoint-url], or with the help of the [console client][console-client], which just gives an UI to the various clients.

 ## Security